coronensis/tort/README.md

 - Fix the bugs.
 I fixed those I knew of but I'm sure there are more.

+- Error checking.
+Currently a perfect world is assumed :)

 - Add missing features to the OS as need for them comes up

 - Maybe do double buffering for the LCD display?